South Carolina Hit By Two Minor Earthquakes In One Day

 With the latest two earthquakes, South Carolina has been hit by a total of eight earthquakes in 2018.
 The last one was detected in Bamburg County and had a magnitude of 2.6.

-According to geologist Scott Howard, who talked to the State in May this year, “earthquakes tend to happen in bunches.
+According to geologist Scott Howard, who talked to the State in May, “earthquakes tend to happen in bunches.
 Not that any one earthquake is the result of another earthquake but there just may be some local readjustments going on around the earthquake.”

-The USGS report added that the most the devastating earthquake that ever struck South Carolina was in 1886.
-The quake not only caused destruction, but is still considered one of the “largest historic shocks in Eastern North America, as reported by the State.
+The USGS report added that the most devastating earthquake that ever struck South Carolina was in 1886.
+The quake not only caused destruction, but is still considered one of the “largest historic shocks in Eastern North America,” as reported by the State.
 “It reached 7.3 magnitude and killed 60 people.”

 USGS now confirming a second 2.2 magnitude #earthquake occurring yesterday near Summerville, S.C.
 That’s two 2.2s on 11/2 just more than two hours apart.
 More info: #sctweets #chsnews https://t.co/efDpzOfSZu pic.twitter.com/HroFKUzxnz